-- Jumper cables to start your car if your battery dies
+- Jumper cables or an external battery charger to start your car if your battery dies.

-In case you're marooned in your car, truck or SUV, you might want to keep a small winter survival kit on hand.
+In case you're marooned...keep an emergency kit and small winter survival kit on hand.
 Some useful items include:

-- Blankets, warm clothing and other cold weather gear to protect against hypothermia
+- Blankets, warm clothing, hats and gloves, scarves, hand and foot warmers, wool socks and other cold weather gear to protect against hypothermia, and

 Few people like driving through a snow storm, and most heed warnings to stay off the roads when a storm is bearing down.
 But even the best-prepared and expert drivers can get stuck.
 If it happens to you, here are some important reminders:

 - Be prepared.
 While the best first step is prevention, some storms come on quickly.
-If you do get stranded, keeping a few essentials, noted above, in your car can help keep you comfortable while you wait.
+If you do get stranded, keeping a few essentials in your car, as noted above, can help keep you comfortable while you wait.

 - Stay inside.
-If possible, pull off the highway and turn your hazard lights on or tie something bright to your car's antenna to signal that you need help.
-Then wait inside your car until help arrives to avoid exposure to frostbite and prevent hypothermia .
+If possible, pull off the highway and turn on your hazard lights or tie something bright to your car's antenna or door handle to signal that you need help.
+Then wait inside your car until help arrives to avoid exposure to frostbite and prevent hypothermia.

 - Call 911.
 If you have a charged phone and reception, call for help and describe your location as best you can.